kyma-project/cli/docs/gen-docs/kyma_provision_gardener_aws.md

 ```
       --cidr string                    Gardener Classless Inter-Domain Routing (CIDR) used for the cluster. (default "10.250.0.0/16")
-  -c, --credentials string             Path to the kubeconfig file of the Gardener service account for a target provider. (required)
+  -c, --credentials string             Path to the kubeconfig file of the Gardener service account for AWS. (required)
       --disk-size int                  Disk size (in GB) of the cluster. (default 30)
-      --disk-type string               Type of disk to use on the target provider. (default "gp2")
+      --disk-type string               Type of disk to use on AWS. (default "gp2")
   -e, --extra NAME=VALUE               One or more arguments provided as the NAME=VALUE key-value pairs to configure additional cluster settings.
 You can use this flag multiple times or enter the key-value pairs as a comma-separated list.
   -k, --kube-version string            Kubernetes version of the cluster. (default "1.16")
       --machine-image-name string      Version of the shoot's machine image name in any environment. (default "coreos")